Microchip Technology (NASDAQ:MCHP) Updates Q1 Earnings Guidance

-Microchip Technology (NASDAQ:MCHP) issued an update on its first quarter earnings guidance on Thursday morning.
+Microchip Technology (NASDAQ:MCHP) updated its first quarter earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.85-1.95 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.81.
 The company issued revenue guidance of $1.519 to $1.577 billion, compared to the consensus revenue estimate of $1.50 billion.Microchip Technology also updated its Q1 2022 guidance to 1.850-1.950 EPS.

-Microchip Technology (NASDAQ:MCHP) last posted its earnings results on Thursday, May 6th.
-The semiconductor company reported $1.85 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.74 by $0.11.
-Microchip Technology had a return on equity of 25.02% and a net margin of 11.62%.
-The company had revenue of $1.47 billion for the quarter, compared to analyst estimates of $1.46 billion.
-During the same quarter in the previous year, the firm earned $1.46 earnings per share.
-The firm’s quarterly revenue was up 10.7% compared to the same quarter last year.
-Analysts forecast that Microchip Technology will post 5.79 EPS for the current fiscal year.
+Several research firms have recently commented on MCHP.
+Raymond James boosted their target price on shares of Microchip Technology from $140.00 to $180.00 and gave the stock a strong-buy rating in a research report on Tuesday, January 19th.
+Longbow Research upgraded shares of Microchip Technology from a neutral rating to a buy rating and set a $188.00 price target on the stock in a report on Monday, March 29th.
+TheStreet upgraded shares of Microchip Technology from a c+ rating to a b rating in a report on Thursday.
+Needham & Company LLC boosted their price target on shares of Microchip Technology from $130.00 to $200.00 and gave the stock a buy rating in a report on Wednesday, January 13th.
+Finally, Mizuho boosted their price target on shares of Microchip Technology from $158.00 to $165.00 and gave the stock a buy rating in a report on Friday.
+Six equities research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has assigned a strong buy rating to the company.
+The stock has an average rating of Buy and an average price target of $154.55.

-A number of equities research analysts have recently weighed in on MCHP shares.
-JPMorgan Chase & Co. boosted their price target on Microchip Technology from $135.00 to $180.00 and gave the stock an overweight rating in a research note on Friday, February 5th.
-KeyCorp boosted their price target on Microchip Technology from $170.00 to $175.00 and gave the stock an overweight rating in a research note on Friday, February 5th.
-Longbow Research upgraded Microchip Technology from a neutral rating to a buy rating and set a $188.00 price target on the stock in a research note on Monday, March 29th.
-Raymond James boosted their price target on Microchip Technology from $140.00 to $180.00 and gave the stock a strong-buy rating in a research note on Tuesday, January 19th.
-Finally, TheStreet upgraded Microchip Technology from a c+ rating to a b rating in a research report on Thursday.
-Six research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has issued a strong buy rating to the company.
-The stock presently has an average rating of Buy and an average target price of $154.55.
+The business also recently declared a quarterly dividend, which will be paid on Friday, June 4th.
+Stockholders of record on Friday, May 21st will be issued a $0.413 dividend.
+This is a positive change from Microchip Technology’s previous quarterly dividend of $0.39.
+The ex-dividend date of this dividend is Thursday, May 20th.
+This represents a $1.65 dividend on an annualized basis and a dividend yield of 1.10%.
+Microchip Technology’s dividend payout ratio is presently 30.12%.

-In other news, VP Stephen V. Drehobl sold 3,653 shares of the company’s stock in a transaction that occurred on Monday, February 22nd.
-The stock was sold at an average price of $159.20, for a total transaction of $581,557.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Matthew W. Chapman sold 500 shares of the company’s stock in a transaction that occurred on Monday, February 22nd.
-The stock was sold at an average price of $159.20, for a total value of $79,600.00.
-Following the transaction, the director now directly owns 18,856 shares of the company’s stock, valued at $3,001,875.20.
+In other news, VP Stephen V. Drehobl sold 3,653 shares of the company’s stock in a transaction on Monday, February 22nd.
+The shares were sold at an average price of $159.20, for a total value of $581,557.60.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Matthew W. Chapman sold 500 shares of the stock in a transaction on Monday, February 22nd.
+The shares were sold at an average price of $159.20, for a total transaction of $79,600.00.
+Following the sale, the director now directly owns 18,856 shares of the company’s stock, valued at approximately $3,001,875.20.
 The disclosure for this sale can be found here.
-Insiders sold 5,586 shares of company stock valued at $889,291 over the last three months.
-2.15% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 5,586 shares of company stock worth $889,291 in the last three months.
+Insiders own 2.15% of the company’s stock.

 About Microchip Technology